chargebee/cb-provider-spi/README.md

 ## Steps to generate a spring boot project for given spec using gradle

 Prerequisites:
-Use Java11 or higher version with gradle version greater than or equal to 7.
+Use Java8 or higher version.
-For gradle version less than 7 use Java8.

 1. Clone repository in local
 ```shell